thephpleague/uri-src/docs/components/7.0/query-parser-builder.md

 Parse & Build a Query
 =======

-The `League\Uri\Components\QueryString` is a userland PHP URI query parser and builder.
+The `League\Uri\Components\QueryString` is a PHP URI query parser and builder.
+<p class="message-notice">The parsing/building algorithms preserve pairs order and uses the same algorithm used by JavaScript <a href="https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams">UrlSearchParams</a></p>

 ```php
 <?php